Admissions

 Cransley School will only accept pupils who reside with a parent (or parents), or legal guardian.

-We are committed to ensuring that admission decisions will be made by a process that is free from any discrimination on the grounds of disability; race; ethnic or national origin; gender; religion or belief (assuming that, in the case of the latter, the prospective pupil and parents agree to adhere to the religious ethos of the school).
+All places offered are at the Headteacher’s discretion, foloowing discussion with the admission panel, as described in the Admission Policy.
+We are committed to ensuring that admission decisions will be made by a process that is free from any discrimination on the grounds of disability; race; ethnic or national origin; gender; religion or belief.